west757/PayLES/README.md

 - add pro-rated calculations for rows grade and zip code
 - check for discrepancies between what PayLES would return versus what is actually on the LES for the first month
 - add loading screen after submitting LES
-- add in year for TSP
+- shorten remarks and add in blocks for ytd entitle and ytd deduct

 long-term:
 - leave calculator